 Unfortunately, the absence of these words does not guarantee the product is without hazards.
 For example, methyl alcohol (found in some glass cleaners) can cause blindness if ingested, but may not require a warning if it makes up less than 4% of a product.
 Additionally, health effects from long term exposure may not even be considered in the labeling requirements.

-Mercury Ban – as of January 1, 2008 the disposal of ALL products containing mercury in the trash is banned.
-Items included but are not limited to: thermometers, thermostats, electrical switches and relays, fluorescent light bulbs, button cell batteries.
+Mercury Ban - as of January 1, 2008, the disposal of all products containing mercury in the trash is banned.